Last updated on November 7th, 2023

 Low vitamin C levels are associated with a higher risk of infections and ailments.
 Guavas are just superb in delivering this nutrient, as fruit is one of the richest sources of this vitamin.

 Actually, 1 guava offers approx. two times the RDI for vitamin C. This is roughly two times the quantity a person might obtain from having an orange.
 Vitamin C is important to maintain healthy immunity.
 Even if, it’s not helpful in preventing the common cold, vitamin C is useful in lowering a cold’s duration.
-In addition, it associates with great antimicrobial effects.
+In addition, it is associated with great antimicrobial effects.
 This implies that it aids in killing the bad infection-causing microbes.
 As vitamin C gets removed from the body, it’s vital to repeatedly receive an adequate diet.

 Guava contains plenty amount of vitamin C. Preserving sufficient levels of this vitamin plays a key role in defending against infections and ailments.